sportsbookguru/sportsbookguru.github.io/README.md

     </td>
     <td align = "Left">
       <ul style = "padding-left:10px">
         <li>Free bet tokens do not get awarded back into your account.
-Find a buddy and bet opposite sides of 6 bets with -110 odds to guarantee $140 each</li>
+Find a buddy and bet opposite sides of 6 bets with -110 odds to <b>guarantee $140</b> each</li>
         <li>Free bet tokens expire in 14 days</li>
       </ul>
     </td>